heptarch/heptarch.github.io/drafts/entropy.md

 T(w) = \frac{2^{H(w)}}{v}
 $$

 where $v$ is the guesses per second that can be made with a computer.
-We'll assume for simplicity (though see discussion below) that the attacker knows the length of your password, say $n$ letters of words.
+We'll assume for simplicity (though see discussion below) that the attacker knows the length of your password, say $n$ letters or words.
-Th
+The simplest guess is that the overall frequency $f(w)$ of the sequence governs how predictable it is.
+But most sequences will never occur in any corpus, so this is a terrible measure.
+Instead, we have to think about the component $N$-grams for $N \leq n$.